 Spin 2: More than 50% chance you will lose the $20

 Every spin is independent, and a streak is not a streak until it is over so you simply cannot use streaks.
 The only way Ron’s system could possibly work is if after something like 10 reds in a row, the odds of red or black spinning next were any different.
 However, even if you have 100 reds or blacks in a row, the odds of red or black spinning next are exactly the same – this is very well known to professional players, but not so much to amateur gamblers.
 See the Truth about Roulette at my site.
 Without a doubt, Ron does not understand roulette – he is obviously a system seller before a player.
 He is attempting to beat roulette with a typical gambler’s fallacy.
 He would no doubt know his system is not a long term winner, but he has manipulated media into believing otherwise.

-VERDICT: Ron Parsons Casino busters international (CBI) have a professional website, and fantastic claims, but it’s all complete rubbish – without a doubt a scam.
+VERDICT: Ron Parsons Casino busters international (CBI) have a professional website, and fantastic claims, but it’s just nonsense.
 Even based on the website material alone, to any professional it is clear the system seller doesn’t really understand what can and cannot beat roulette.
 When it comes to the system itself, it is clearly designed by someone that doesn’t have the vaguest idea what the house edge is, how to overcome it, and how roulette can be legitimately beaten.
-If you have been scammed by this company, I suggest demand a refund.
+If you have been scammed by this company, demand a refund.
 If a refund is refused, report the matter to the ACCC who have a mandate to pursue dishonest corporations – this is why most scammers wont dare operate as a corporation.
 The system is definitely completely ineffective, and it is not a cheap scam.
 Their roulette system will set you back over $1000.
 I don’t have their systems for other casino games (such as blackjack), but if their roulette strategy is an indicator or their other systems and integrity, I suggest you to stay well away from them.